-Both DynoSim6 and Dynomation6 use a carefully-crafted Direct-ClickTM user interface that lets you select parts with a single mouse click.
+Both DynoSim6 and Dynomation6 use a carefully-crafted Direct-Click[TM] user interface that lets you select parts with a single mouse click.
 Multiple graphs and tables display power, torque, engine pressures and many other engine variables both independently and in comparison views.
-Dynomation6 also includes a HybridSimTM display, where simulation results from both simulation methods are combined, building on the strengths of each modeling technology.

-You'll also find hundreds of other features that have become Motion Software's trademarks, including: 1) rapid IterativeTM testing, 2) comprehensive camshaft, cylinder-head-flow, and engine-file imports, 3) built-in calculators for compression ratio, airflow conversion, rocker-arm and cam-timing math, 4) side-by-side graph QuickComparisonsTM, 5) professional multi-page ProPrintTM dyno-test reports, and much more.
-We are confident that you will find Dynomation6/DynoSim6 to be the most capable engine simulation software packages available for engine professionals and serious enthusiasts.
+You'll also find hundreds of other features that have become Motion Software's trademarks, including: 1) rapid Iterative[TM] (fully automatic) testing, 2) comprehensive camshaft, cylinder-head-flow, and engine-file imports, 3) built-in calculators for compression ratio, airflow conversion, rocker-arm and cam-timing math, 4) side-by-side graph QuickComparisons[TM], 5) professional multi-page ProPrint[TM] dyno-test reports, and more!
+We are confident that you will find Dynomation6 and DynoSim6 to be the most capable engine simulation software packages available for engine professionals and serious enthusiasts.